ajithapamula/ajithapamula/README.md

 ### 🔥 "Driven by Curiosity, Focused on Impact"

-> _“AI isn’t just my career — it’s my language to shape the future..”_
+> _“♥️ AI isn’t just my career — it’s my language to shape the future..”_

 ---